Custom Integrations

 Persistence

 Section titled “Persistence”Use the abstract repos in packages/integrations-adapters-cf/.
-They give you typed CRUD on installations, oauth_state, publications, and webhook_events against the shared AUTH_DB D1 instance.
+They give you typed CRUD on installations, oauth_state, publications, and webhook_events against the shared MAIN_DB D1 instance.
 Don’t roll your own — the adapters are the same ones Linear/GitHub/Slack use, and they handle multi-tenant scoping for you.

 Webhook security

-Section titled “Webhook security”The base provider verifies webhook signatures using MCP_SIGNING_KEY for outbound delivery and per-provider signing keys for inbound.
+Section titled “Webhook security”The base provider verifies webhook signatures using PLATFORM_ROOT_SECRET for outbound delivery and per-provider signing keys for inbound.
 Don’t bypass this.
 If the third-party service has its own signature scheme, validate it inside parseWebhook and return null on failure.

 MCP tool design

 Section titled “MCP tool design”Each tool is one capability — favor many small tools over few mega-tools.
-Names are namespaced as mcp_<provider>_<tool>.
+Names are namespaced as mcp__<provider>__<tool> (double underscore).
 Input schemas are JSON Schema.

-{ name: 'mcp_jira_update_issue_status', description: 'Move a Jira issue to a new status.', inputSchema: { type: 'object', properties: { issue_key: { type: 'string', description: 'e.g. PROJ-123' }, status: { type: 'string', enum: ['Open', 'In Progress', 'Done'] }, }, required: ['issue_key', 'status'], },}The executor receives a PublicationContext with the OAuth token (already validated against the publication’s scopes) and the originating session metadata.
+{ name: 'mcp__jira__update_issue_status', description: 'Move a Jira issue to a new status.', inputSchema: { type: 'object', properties: { issue_key: { type: 'string', description: 'e.g. PROJ-123' }, status: { type: 'string', enum: ['Open', 'In Progress', 'Done'] }, }, required: ['issue_key', 'status'], },}The executor receives a PublicationContext with the OAuth token (already validated against the publication’s scopes) and the originating session metadata.